 Until she almost fell into the ABYSS not of FAT TALK but OLD TALK.

 Great googly moogly I look tired.
-Im like a grandma this morning!
+I look like a grandma this morning!

 Or uttering things like:

-In the same way it would NEVER occur to her to whine I feel fat!! she found herself *whining* I feel a million years old this morning!! without giving it a second thought.
+She’d NEVER whine I feel fat!! yet she found herself *whining* I feel a bazillion years old this morning!! without a second thought.

-She found herself completely *matter-of-factly* stating to her mini-me as she climbed out of her beloved beanbag chair:
+She found herself *matter-of-factly* stating to her Mini-Me upon climbing out of her beloved beanbag chair:

 (whilst grunting and groaning for effect.)

 One morning after some such I AGING!
-I CREAKY! remark the MiniMisfit turned to her Mama and said:
+I CREAKY! remark Mini-Me turned to her Mama and said:

-- Comments made in jest to a MiniMisfit who didnt yet ‘grasp’ the jesting.
+- Comments made in jest to a Mini-Me who didn’t yet ‘grasp’ the jesting.

-- Comments made to her husband (in front of her mini) all in the name of laughing “we’re aging together!” camaraderie.
+- Comments made to her husband (in front of her mini) in the name of jovial “we’re aging together!” camaraderie.

-- Comments made about being or getting old said with humor—but damaging none the less to little ears.
+- Comments made about being or getting old said with humor—but damaging to little ears none-the-less.

-Our misfit realized–in this one swift AH HA! moment–all the ‘pridefullness’ she’d possessed at never uttering the words diet, fat or good/bad-foods was practically eclipsed by the message she’d been sending about anxiety/losing self love related to aging.
+Our Misfit realized–in this one swift moment–all the ‘pridefullness’ she’d possessed at never uttering the words diet, fat or good/bad-foods was eclipsed by the message she’d been sending about anxiety/loss of self-love related to aging.

-Anxiety and worry she did not feel—but that mattered NOT when they were what exited her mouth and found their way into little ears.
+Anxiety and worry she didn’t feel—but that mattered NOT when they were what exited her mouth and found their way into little ears.